 Protect Your Original Literary or Artistic Work with a Copyright Registration.Carson Patents®

 A copyright is the exclusive legal right given to an originator (or an assignee) to reproduce, distribute, perform, display, and prepare derivative works based on the work.
 In addition, this protection gives the owner the right to let others exercise these exclusive rights (license), subject to certain statutory limitations.

-The filing is fee is $45 or $65 if you do it yourself online using our 3 steps to copyright above.
-Carson Patents charges a $520 fee to prepare and file for you, including the U.S. Copyright Office filing fee.
-Visit our copyright costs page for more information.
+The cost to register a copyright can be as low as the U.S. Copyright Office’s filing fee.
+The filing is fee is $45 or $65 if the application is filed online.
+Therefore, if you register yourself online using our 3 steps to copyright above, the costs to copyright can be as low as $45.
+If you want the help of an intellectual property attorney, Carson Patents charges a $800 fee to prepare and file copyright registration for you, including the U.S. Copyright Office filing fee.
+Visit our costs to copyright page for more information.

 Copyright Registration Help Available – Assistance Registering your Work

 Getting a copyright is something you can do yourself.
 For more about getting your original work on the register of copyrights, read more about how to get a copyright yourself on our 3 steps to copyright page.
 However, if you want help, Carson Patents is available to help you get your copyright registered.
 Check out our copyright attorney page.
 You can also schedule a free copyright consultation (follow the “Free Consultations” link in the footer)